 grant_single_labels|admissibility

-- Can be not-for-profit, co-operatives, or private businesses.
+- The enterprise can be a not-for-profit, co-operative, or private business.

 - Enterprises must be registered and based in Nova Scotia.

-- Enterprises can be either new or existing credit union members (must hold a bank account at a local Credit Union at the time of fund disbursement).
+- Enterprises can be new or existing credit union members but must have a bank account with a local Credit Union at the time of fund disbursement.

-- Applicants must be in good standing with the Canada Revenue Agency.
+- The enterprise must be in good standing with the Canada Revenue Agency.

 grant_eligibility_criteria|who_can_apply